hashelq/freelance.habr.com-task-list-poller/README.md

 # Description
-A simple script that notifies you when a new task appears at freelance.habr.com
+A simple script that notifies you when a new task appears on freelance.habr.com

 # Installation
 `pip install -r requirements.txt`